 ‘Perhaps…perhaps you should go inside.
 We, uh…could discuss…that is…we might talk…Damnation, Emma, just go inside before I make more of a fool of myself.
 I should have kept quiet and wooed you properly.
 I’m sorry if I frightened you...’

-She untangled her hands from his coat but he caught them and held fast, as he would to a branch when teetering over the cliff face.
+He caught her hands, shawl and all, them and held fast, as he would to a branch when teetering over the cliff face.

 ‘You wish it to be true?’

 ‘Please go, Max.’

 ‘No. Do you wish it to be true?
 Answer me, Emma.’

 She tugged her hands from his and covered her face.

 ‘I did seven years ago.
 I never meant to feel like this again.
 I don’t want this.
 It hurts too much…’

 ‘You…seven years ago?
 You were just a child.’

 'I turned eighteen while you were courting Lottie.
 I was only child enough not to realize how much I cared until she broke your heart and mine broke for you.
 And now I had to wait here all afternoon to hear whether she had won you once more and I couldn't bear it...'